zezutom/json-merge/README.md

-# Mergious
+# json-merge

-**Mergious** is a Kotlin library that lets you merge JSON objects and arrays.
+**json-merge** is a Kotlin library that lets you merge JSON objects and arrays.

 The library supports several merging modes.